Catalog #BE0079

 PubMed

 Target identification for chimeric antigen receptor (CAR) T-cell therapies remains challenging due to the limited repertoire of tumor-specific surface proteins.
 Intracellular proteins presented in the context of cell surface HLA provide a wide pool of potential antigens targetable through T-cell receptor mimic antibodies.
-Mass spectrometry (MS) of HLA ligands from 8 hematologic and nonhematologic cancer cell lines identified a shared,Ā non-immunogenic, HLA-A*02-restricted ligand (ALNEQIARL) derived from the kinetochore-associated NDC80 gene.
+Mass spectrometry (MS) of HLA ligands from 8 hematologic and nonhematologic cancer cell lines identified a shared, non-immunogenic, HLA-A*02-restricted ligand (ALNEQIARL) derived from the kinetochore-associated NDC80 gene.
 CAR T cells directed against the ALNEQIARL:HLA-A*02 complex exhibited high sensitivity and specificity for recognition and killing of multiple cancer types, especially those of hematologic origin, and were efficacious in mouse models against a human leukemia and a solid tumor.
 In contrast, no toxicities toward resting or activated healthy leukocytes as well as hematopoietic stem cells were observed.
-This shows how MS can inform the design of broadly reactive therapeutic T-cell receptor mimic CAR T-cell therapies that can target multiple cancer types currently not druggable by small molecules, conventional CAR T cells, T cells, or antibodies. Ā© 2022 by The American Society of Hematology.
+This shows how MS can inform the design of broadly reactive therapeutic T-cell receptor mimic CAR T-cell therapies that can target multiple cancer types currently not druggable by small molecules, conventional CAR T cells, T cells, or antibodies.

-Unmasking the suppressed immunopeptidome of EZH2-mutated diffuse large B-cell lymphomas through combination drug treatment.
+• Unmasking the suppressed immunopeptidome of EZH2-mutated diffuse large B-cell lymphomas through combination drug treatment.

-In Blood Advances on 26 July 2022 by Bourne, C. M., Mun, S. S., et al.
+In Blood Adv on 26 July 2022 by Bourne, C. M., Mun, S. S., et al.

 PubMed

-Immunogenicity and therapeutic targeting of a public neoantigen derived from mutated PIK3CA.
+• Immunogenicity and therapeutic targeting of a public neoantigen derived from mutated PIK3CA.

-In Nature Medicine on 1 May 2022 by Chandran, S. S., Ma, J., et al.
+In Nat Med on 1 May 2022 by Chandran, S. S., Ma, J., et al.

 PubMed

 Public neoantigens (NeoAgs) represent an elite class of shared cancer-specific epitopes derived from recurrently mutated driver genes.
 Here we describe a high-throughput platform combining single-cell transcriptomic and T cell receptor (TCR) sequencing to establish whether mutant PIK3CA, among the most frequently genomically altered driver oncogenes, generates an immunogenic public NeoAg.
 Using this strategy, we developed a panel of TCRs that recognize an endogenously processed neopeptide encompassing a common PIK3CA hotspot mutation restricted by the prevalent human leukocyte antigen (HLA)-A*03:01 allele.
 Mechanistically, immunogenicity to this public NeoAg arises from enhanced neopeptide/HLA complex stability caused by a preferred HLA anchor substitution.
 Structural studies indicated that the HLA-bound neopeptide presents a comparatively 'featureless' surface dominated by the peptide's backbone.
-To bind this epitope with high specificity and affinity, we discovered that a lead TCR clinical candidate engages the neopeptide through an extended interface facilitated by an unusually long CDR3Ī² loop.
+To bind this epitope with high specificity and affinity, we discovered that a lead TCR clinical candidate engages the neopeptide through an extended interface facilitated by an unusually long CDR3β loop.
 In patients with diverse malignancies, we observed NeoAg clonal conservation and spontaneous immunogenicity to the neoepitope.
 Finally, adoptive transfer of TCR-engineered T cells led to tumor regression in vivo in mice bearing PIK3CA-mutant tumors but not wild-type PIK3CA tumors.
-Together, these findings establish the immunogenicity and therapeutic potential of a mutant PIK3CA-derived public NeoAg. Ā© 2022.
-The Author(s).
+Together, these findings establish the immunogenicity and therapeutic potential of a mutant PIK3CA-derived public NeoAg.

-A TCR mimic monoclonal antibody reactive with the "public" phospho-neoantigen pIRS2/HLA-A*02:01 complex.
+• A TCR mimic monoclonal antibody reactive with the public phospho-neoantigen pIRS2/HLA-A*02:01 complex.

 In JCI Insight on 8 March 2022 by Dao, T., Mun, S. S., et al.